chavarera/ServerPingManager/README.md

-# :rocket: Server Ping Manager :shipit:
+# :rocket: Server Ping Manager

 Description
-The the Running Servers Status  (Up,Down) From A Given List Of IP Address and Domain Address
+The the Running Servers Status  (Up,Down) From A Given List Of IP Address :globe_with_meridians:  and Domain Address

 ## Description

-Simple Add multiple Ip Address into a Text file and you can check the server status of every Ip address and domain Address
+Simple Add multiple Ip Address :globe_with_meridians: into a Text file and you can check the server status of every Ip address and domain Address

 ### Server Status Information